CtrlK

 Completeness

-Clearly answers both 'what' (populate Dataverse tables with sample records for testing/demoing Power Pages sites) and 'when' (explicit list of trigger phrases and use cases).
-The 'Use when' guidance is effectively provided through the opening clause.
+Clearly answers both 'what' (populates Dataverse tables with sample records for testing/demoing a Power Pages site) and 'when' (explicit 'Use when' clause listing multiple trigger scenarios).

 3 / 3